Donate Now for New Treatments for Fibromyalgia

 We are reaching out to you to support us and be part of this game changing research and bring hope to the millions of Fibromyalgia sufferers.

 Fibromyalgia (FMS) is a debilitating condition and ultimately can be life-changing not only for the sufferer but also their family.
 It is an under-recognised condition that causes whole body sensitivity and pain, sleep difficulties, and chronic fatigue.
 Way before any quality research was done on this condition, many patients would be dismissed and stigmatised for the limits they inadvertently have to place on their day-to-day lives.
 It is now widely accepted to be a genuine condition that affects the way the body processes external stimuli.
-Through some unknown mechanism, the brain of a fibromyalgia sufferer is constantly stuck in the state of “on”, and does not know how to switch off, rest and rejuvenate.

-Despite discovering that there is a biological basis to fibromyalgia, there has sadly not been much advancement in the development of effective treatments.
+Despite acceptance that there is a biological basis to fibromyalgia, there has sadly not been much advancement in the development of effective treatments.
 The few drugs prescribed for the condition are often ineffective and come with intolerable side effects that add to the sufferer’s daily problems.
 Many patients buy into private alternative therapies that they can hardly afford, to find they sometimes do not work for long, if at all.
 In today’s best practice, patients are supported in managing their pain, in coming to terms with their losses and in trying to make the most of what they have.

 This Is Not Good Enough.
 We Can And Must Do Better.